-FAQ for selling marijuana seed:
+FAQ for selling cannabis seed:

-Who can sell marijuana seed in Minnesota and what are their responsibilities?
+Who can sell cannabis seed in Minnesota and what are their responsibilities?

-Any retailer can sell marijuana if regulations are followed:
+Any retailer can sell cannabis if regulations are followed:

 - Retailers selling seed are not required to have a permit. - Retailers should offer seed for sale that is completely labeled as required. - Retailers may only offer seed that is labeled for sale within the year that the seed is packed for (e.g. Packed for 2023) or prior to the sell by date (e.g. Sell By 12/23).
-These labeled dates ensure that a seed lot was tested within a 12-month period when sold. - Retailers should only offer marijuana seed for home-use to people 21 years or older. - Retailers are required to keep records of seed purchases and sales.
+These labeled dates ensure that a seed lot was tested within a 12-month period when sold. - Retailers are required to keep records of seed purchases and sales.

-When can I start selling marijuana seed in Minnesota?
+When can I start selling cannabis seed in Minnesota?